 One of things they are likely to find hardest to get right is their personal statement - we’ve created a guide to writing a personal statement to help them get started.

 Not all courses will be available through UCAS Extra, but many courses continue to accept applications through this service.
 If your child can make applications using this service, it will automatically appear as an option when they log in to track their application on the main UCAS website and UCAS will contact them with all the information they need about how to submit additional applications.

 What happens next?

 Once your child has submitted their application through UCAS, the organisation will process it and contact them directly if they need to provide any further information.
 Your son or daughter can log in to UCAS Track at any time to see how their application is progressing.

-We may invite your son or daughter to attend an Open Day.
-This will give them and you a chance to see facilities specific to the course they’ve applied for and the opportunity to talk to academics and current students.
-Open Days are optional and attending, or not attending, has no bearing on your child’s application.
+Our Open Days will give them and you a chance to see facilities specific to the course they’ve applied for and the opportunity to talk to academics and current students.
+Open Days are optional and have no bearing on your child’s application.